edskate/format-atualizado-27-08-2023/README.md

 - today focused on the details of the choriography.🕺💃
 - My task for the week is to rehearse beginners ,🕺💃🕴🛠🧾🗃
 - {for development in modern dances.}💻🧾🙌👨‍💻📷🤳⚙

+## Easy phrases
+- Hello, How are you? 👨‍🦱
+- I`m fine 😄
+- What we have today ☀🌤⛅
+- What can we talk about?📞🦻
+- Talk about your day-to-day life 🤳👨‍🏭💑😸🚴‍♀️
+- What´s your favourite activity?💃🏃‍♂️🏑📷🖥💻
+- What´s your favourite food ?🥭🌭🥑🍌🍍🍉🎂🍦🍨🍰
+-